MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - Act as a primary signal for deployment operations, driving automated rollback if issues occur, and providing validation that changes achieved the expected user experience improvement.
 - Speed up redmediation by focusing objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.

-The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be regarded as dependencies.
-Some of those dependencies might be individual SLOs of software services (and the responsible team), to be improved over time.
-A mature declaration of the overall SLO should still indicate the business target for that workload, not just a composite of those dependencies.
-For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99%.

 > [!CAUTION]
 >
 > It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
 SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.